diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 By default and upon login, you will land on the file search page as shown below, which is the most used page.
 This section offers an overview of this main user interface.
 All other icons, drop-down lists, and tools will be further explained in the subsequent chapters.

+>🔆 &nbsp;Hovering almost anything(buttons, charts, volumes, etc.) in the user interface will give you additional information.

 ![Image: Quick Tour of the User Interface](images/image_file_user_interface_overview_20240219.png)

 A) **Software logo**: No functions.